 - Not as reliable as wired networks.

 Connecting peripheral devices like computers,smart phone,tablets etc.

-Most home networks will use a mixture of wired and wireless.
+Most home network installations will use a mixture of wired and wireless.

 Setting up a Home Network -Components and Structure

-Today however most home and small home office networks will use a wireless network or mixed network, as most people use Smart phones, and tablets which don’t have Ethernet support.
+Today however most home and small business office networks will use a wireless network or mixed network, as most people use Smart phones, and tablets which don’t have Ethernet support.

-The main components required to build a typical home/small office network are:
+The main components required to build a typical home/small business network are:

 - Router or Wireless router – Connects the network to the Internet.

 - Wireless Access Point – Used to Connect Wi-Fi equipped devices to the network.

 - Ethernet HUB or Switch -Used to Connect Ethernet equipped devices.